Benefits Strategy Solutions Period

-During this period, log in to TriNet (login.TriNet.com) to determine your benefit selections and funding strategy.
+During this period, log in to TriNet (login.TriNet.com) to determine your benefits funding strategy.

 Your company’s needs and the health care industry can change from year to year, so it’s critical to carefully review the TriNet-sponsored benefits offering.